hhd-dev/hid-tools/README.md

 need to be installed, it is recommended to use `pip`:

 ```
-$ pip3 install --user .
+$ sudo pip3 install .
 ```

-This installs all tools into the user-specifc Python paths.
-Skip the `--user` flag where it needs to be installed system-wide.
+This installs all tools into the system-wide Python path. hid-tools needs root access to the `/dev/hidraw` nodes, an installation in the user-specific paths will not usually work without further commandline tweaking configuration.
 Removal of the tools works with `pip` as well:

 ```
 $ pip3 uninstall hid-tools